You’ve decided to travel Europe by rail, but you’re still not quite sure if a Eurail pass is for you, and if it is, how

-Learn from my mistake: I validated my pass in Athens, where I started my trip, but I failed to notice that they didn’t stamp my pass.
-It wasn’t until I was on the sleeper train from Bucharest to Budapest that the train conductor saw the lack of a stamp, so I had to pay the full fare for that train and validate the pass (again) in Budapest. (validation is free)
+Learn from my mistake: I activated my pass in Athens, where I started my trip, but I failed to notice that they didn’t stamp my pass.
+It wasn’t until I was on the sleeper train from Bucharest to Budapest that the train conductor saw the lack of a stamp, so I had to pay the full fare for that train and activate the pass (again) in Budapest. (activation is free)

 Understanding how train travel days work…